Administrative hearing of William McAndrew: John J. Gorman

 Thompson-appointed special corporation counsel and ex-congressman John J. Gorman testified over the course of the administrative hearing as one of its chief witnesses against McAndrew.
 Members of the Chicago Board of Education that supported McAndrew questioned Gorman's credentials as "an expert".
+The New York Times described Gorman as effectively playing the role of a prosecutor in his testimony.
+Gorman would later, in 1931, be disbarred for perjury made in his testimony.

-As a witness accusing McAndrew of placing British propaganda in the school curriculum, John J. Gorman attacked McAndrew for the use of books written by Herbert B. Cornish, David B. Corson, David Saville Muzzey, and Arthur M. Schlesinger Sr. Gorman specifically issued criticisms of Muzzey's book American History and Schesinger's New Viewpoints of American History.
-Gorman alleged that all but one history textbook used in Chicago Public Schools was pro-British, and alleged that McAndrew had directly approved all of these textbooks.
+As a witness accusing McAndrew of placing British propaganda in the school curriculum, John J. Gorman attacked McAndrew for the use of books written by Herbert B. Cornish, David B. Corson, David Saville Muzzey, and Arthur M. Schlesinger Sr., and William H. Mace.
+Gorman specifically issued criticisms of Muzzey's book American History and Schesinger's New Viewpoints of American History.
+Gorman alleged that all but one history textbook used in Chicago Public Schools were pro-British, and alleged that McAndrew had directly approved all of these textbooks.

 Gorman also alleged that the English-Speaking Union had played a role in McAndrew's appointment as superintendent in Chicago, and his earlier placement in a leadership position in New York City Public Schools.
 Gorman also accused the University of Chicago of being a "hotbed of un-American and pro-British teachings".
 Two weeks later, he further testified that the university was a "British cast" and a stronghold for pro-British propaganda.
 Gorman also alleged that McAndrew had been conspiring with King George since his previous tenure working in New York City Public Schools.
 He named the Rhodes Scholarship program and the Carnegie Foundation as programs which were in on the conspiracy.
 He even attempted to draw a supposed link from the fact that King George, the late Andrew Carnegie, and McAndrew all had facial hair.

+In October 1927, Muzzey filed a lawsuit against Gorman over his claims about his books.
+On October 25, 1927, Schlesinger and Mace both issued public responses to Gorman's accusations against their texts.